quickwit-oss/chitchat/ALGORITHM.md

 - `max_version`: One big difference with reliable broadcast, is that this `max version` does NOT mean that the node's state reflects all of the events earlier than
 `max_version`.
 Rather, it says that if the node were to receive all of the events within between `max_version` and $V$ then it will end up to date.
 The difference is subtle, but comes from an important optimization of scuttlebutt.
-If a node ask for an update above $max_version = m$, and that for a given key $k$ there are two updates after $m$, there is no need to send the first one: it will eventually be overridden by the second one.
+If a node asks for an update above $max_version = m$, and that for a given key $k$ there are two updates after $m$, there is no need to send the first one: it will eventually be overridden by the second one.

 - `last_gc_version`: Rather than being deleted right away, the algorithm is using a tombstone mechanism.
 Key entries are kept by marked as deleted.
 From the client point of view, everything looks like the key really has been deleted.
 Eventually, in order to free memory, we garbage collect all of the key values marked for deletion that are older than a few hours.
 We then keep track of the maximum `last_gc_version`.

-At each round of the protocol, a node makes sure to its pair $(last\_gc\_version, max\_version)$ in the lexicographical sense.
+At each round of the protocol, a node maintains a pair $(last\_gc\_version, max\_version)$ which can only increase in lexicographical order.

 We also defined the subsequence of missing updates $(u')$ extracted from $(u_i)$ by keeping only the update matching the predicate: